jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 One symbol is going to be selected to represent the object itself, so that an object gets a fixed containment position, while the other symbols are considered mere references to the object.
 How a single symbol is selected is explained in the next section.

-Regardless of which diagram you find prettier, the containment diagram does display more clearly *what* is part of *what*.
+Regardless of which diagram you find prettier, the containment diagram might display more clearly *what* is part of *what*.
 For instance: you can see that object B *indirectly* contains object D. That was not that apparent in the referential diagram.
 But now you have a problem: a single object is not represented by a single symbol anymore.

 ### The closest mutual parent

 Multiple symbols in a diagram can represent the same object.
-In that aspect, a containment diagram does not explicitly express a single place where the object really is.
-It does not display where the *object* is, just where the object *references* are.
+In that aspect, a containment diagram might not explicitly express a single place where the object really is.
+It might not display where the *object* is, just where the object *references* are.
 Only one of the symbols should be considered the object itself, and the other symbols mere references.

 To determine the containment position of the actual object, you have to ask yourself: what might the *real* containment level of the object be?
 You might have to go upward in the containment hierarchy, until you find the level at which all the references are contained inside a single symbol.
 That is the actual containment level of the object: